What are the most dangerous parts of the bathroom?

 Baths

-Getting in and out of the bath can be tricky for all age groups.
-Young children not aware of the dangers can often slip whilst standing in the bath, especially those who see bath time as playtime.
 Older age groups may struggle to raise or lower themselves into or out of the bath, this could stem from common problems such as a bad back or other age related mobility issues.
-A simple, well-placed grab rail can help bathers of all ages stay safe, or a more long term solution may be to replace your traditional bath with a low-entry walk-in bath.
+A simple,well-positioned grab rail or bath safety handle can significantly improve bathroom accessibility and comfort and help bathers of all ages stay safe.
+A more long term solution may be to replace your traditional bath with a low-entry walk-in bath.

 To wrap up – take care in the bathroom, plan out the potential risks and apply caution to minimise the opportunity for injury.
 For inspiration on planning a new bathroom for the safety conscious or baths for the elderly, find out more about our range of accessible bathrooms.